 1st PRIZE: 1st prize in their category at the Amsterdam Music Schools Ensemble Competition, July 2011

-In total bands under Peter Guidi have won EIGHTY ONE prizes.
+In total jazz ensembles under Peter Guidi have won EIGHTY SEVEN prizes.
 For a complete list click here.

 The Jazz Juniors perform every year at school functions which include appearances at the Paradiso, the Meervaart and the Dag v.d.
 Muziek.